mologie/pem2c/README.md

 Usage
 =====

-## Compilation
+### Compilation

-Compile using `gcc pem2c.c -o pem2c -O2 -lcrypto` or download a precopmiled binary for Windows in the releases section.
+Compile using `gcc pem2c.c -o pem2c -O2 -lcrypto` or download a precompiled binary for Windows in the releases section.

-## Command-line
+### Command-line

 This utility reads the PEM-encoded file from stin, and writes a header file to stdout.
 The first argument describes the file type, the second argument the macro name used in the header file: